cthoyt/cthoyt.github.io/_posts/2026/2026-05-18-nfdi4chem-7th-consortium-meeting.md

 ### Extending Semantic Farm's Provider Data Model

+For each ontology, controlled vocabulary, terminology, and other resources that mint (persistent) identifiers, the Semantic Farm keeps track of one or more websites that can provide information about entities from that resource.
+For example, there is a first-party provider for the Gene Ontology that shows information terms like `GO:0032571` (response to vitamin K).
+There are also many third party providers such as through the EBI Ontology Lookup Service (OLS) and Jackson Laboratories' browser.

-I talked with Steffen Neumann () about extending the data model for providers in Semantic Farm to include information about what media types (e.g., HTML, JSON, RDF) each provider returns and whether content negotiation is possible (i.e., when sending an `Accept` header to tell the server what kind of media type to return).
+I talked with [Steffen Neumann](https://orcid.org/0000-0002-7899-7192) (TA4)
+about extending the Semantic Farm's data model for providers to include more information about:

+1. what media types (e.g., HTML, JSON, RDF) the provider returns by default
+2. whether content negotiation is possible by sending an `Accept` header to tell the server which media type to return

 Steffen's use case in NFDI4Chem is the Semantic Farm entry for MassBank ([https://semantic.farm/massbank](https://semantic.farm/massbank)).
 Enabling